Confederate Emblem Protested Outside Legislative Conference

 JACKSON, Miss.
-(AP) — The Confederate battle emblem on the Mississippi flag is prompting protests at a regional legislative meeting.
+(AP) — The Confederate battle emblem on the Mississippi flag is prompting public protests and private discussions about race relations at a Southern legislative meeting.

 Lawmakers and staff members from 15 states are in Biloxi, Mississippi, for the Southern Legislative Conference annual meeting, which started Saturday and goes through Wednesday.